Minty-Crisp/AUXL/README.md

 ## System
 - AUXL is now divided into 5 main files called System, Support, Extras, Shaders and Scenes to hold all needed components.
 - Added Save/Load/Reset system to store profile, date/time/visit, location, support of auxl object flags and more.
-- Generate new Core data from templates along with any customizations via auxl.coreFromTemplate().
+- Generate new Core Data, Core or Layer from a previously existing object with overwrite protection and customization support via auxl.coreDataFromTemplate(), auxl.coreFromTemplate() and auxl.layerFromTemplate().
 - Each object generator component has a rebuild function to regenerate all defined objects upon system reset without reloading the webpage.
 - Various additional v0.2 Object Generator improvements and methods.
 - Support to add custom Object Generators to Scenario, Zone, Scene and Book trackers via auxl.AddObjGenToTracker('objectCoreName', 'SpawnMethodName', 'DespawnMethodName');